How to Read & Understand a Light Bulb Lighting Facts Label Skip to next element

 Light Appearance (Light Color)

-A Light’s color is often measured by color temperature, represented in Kelvin (K).
-The “warmer” the light, the lower the color temperature.
-Warm yellow home lights usually have a color temperature of around 2700K, while cold white light range up over 5000K.
+The color of light is commonly assessed through its color temperature, measured in Kelvin (K).
+Lower color temperatures are associated with "warmer" light, while higher color temperatures indicate a "cooler" light.
+For example, warm yellow home lights typically have a color temperature of around 2700K, while colder white lights can range upwards of 5000K.

 Energy Use